Skip to content

 with:

-repository: MorscherLab/mld-registry
+repository: MorscherLab/mint-registry

 token: ${{ secrets.REGISTRY_PR_TOKEN }}

-- name: Update index.json
+- name: Update registry.json

 run: |